1975 Australian constitutional crisis

 The events of the Dismissal led to only minor constitutional change.
 The Senate retained its power to block supply, and the governor-general the power to dismiss government ministers; however, these powers have not since been used to force a government from office.
+Allegations of CIA involvement in Whitlam's dismissal have been made, but these were denied by both Kerr and Whitlam.
 Kerr was widely criticised by Labor supporters for his actions, resigned early as governor-general, and lived much of his remaining life abroad.